Highlights

 The program focuses on:

-• principles and practices of amplification and speech processing in digital hearing aids and cochlear implants
+• Practices of amplification and speech processing in digital hearing aids and cochlear implants

 Key information